fnca-open-standards/ticket/samples/PA811/readme-PA811-open-ticket-standard-samples.md

 ## Standard Section Extensions

-Custom field groups were created for most standard section of the Open Ticket FormatAll are prefixed with "pa811."
+Custom field groups were created for most standard section of the Open Ticket Format.

 ### Header/pa811Header